 North America is comprised of Canada and the United States.
 Sometimes, you may see Mexico included within the definition of “North America.”
 The Automobile Industry is famous for this, as they try to obscure information about where their cars and trucks are built, i.e.”Made in North America with North American parts.”
-Mexico as part of North America is a stretch, however, and not part of my definition.
+Mexico as part of North America maybe a stretch to some geographers.

-The United States has a population of about 310,000,000.
-What percent of the world’s population live in the United States?
+The United States has a population of about 330,000,000.
+(Census Population Clock) What percent of the world’s population live in the United States?
 Answer: about 5% of the world’s population live in the United States.
 5%.
 Or, think about this way: 1 out of 20 people on the planet are U.S. citizens.
 One in six people are Chinese (and, for the sake of argument, we can use the same ratio for Indian’s – 1 in 6 people are from India).

 The United States is not the largest country in area, nor do we have the most people, nor do we produce the most cattle, or the most soybeans.
 Most of the world (80%) is also not Caucasian, and most of the world (about 90%) does not speak English as a first language.
 And a lot of what we have learned we have learned from others.

-Those characteristics are no longer unique to the United States, as people from China and India begin to emerge upon the global stage.
+The characteristics listed above are not unique to the United States, as people from China and India begin to emerge upon the global stage.
 Folks, Americans are not only competing against other Americans for employment but also against skilled people from many other countries.
 China and India graduate 7x’s as many engineers as the United States.
-Right now.
-As our educational system slips, those systems in other countries are rising.
-Business leaders across the United States are unanimous in one thought: that we must invest more in research, development, and education.
+Right now, as our educational system slips, those systems in other countries are rising.
+Business leaders across the United States are unanimous in one thought: we must invest more in research, development, and education.
 Otherwise, economically speaking, we will find ourselves playing catch-up.
 The reality is, because of the lack of political leadership over the last two decades, it may be too late.